-Written and Oral Comprehensive Examinations
+Written and Oral Comprehensive Examinations Procedures

-In consultation and approval of their major professor, students will be given the option of satisfying requirements for the Written Comprehensive Examination by the Test Questions Comprehensive Exam (TQE) format OR by the Research Comprehensive Examination (RCE) format (e.g., meta-analysis, review paper).
-Following consultation with their major professor, students will select one of the two options by the Friday of the first full week of Spring semester of the year of their examination.
-Students not selecting a specific option will be assumed to be taking the TQE option.
+In consultation with and approval of their major professor, students will be given the option of satisfying requirements for the Written Comprehensive Examination by the Test Questions Comprehensive Exam (TQE) format or by the Research Comprehensive Examination (RCE) format.

+If, following consultation with their major professor, a student selects the RCE option, it must be submitted to the student's Doctoral Committee by the last Friday in January and approved by the second Friday of February of the year of their examination.
+Students not selecting the RCE option by this time will be assumed to be taking the TQE option.

-Test Questions Comprehensive Exam (TQE) Option:
+A. Test Questions Comprehensive Exam (TQE) Option

-At the annual administration of the TQE in August (the Wednesday and Thursday prior to the start of classes), students will sit for the examination for a predetermined two half-day period (mornings) and respond to 10 questions in a closed-notes format.
-Areas covered will include: Assessment; Research Design/Statistics; Psychopathology; Personality theory/theoretical systems; Psychotherapy/behavior change; Ethics/professional psychology/Diversity.
-TQE responses will be scored by three readers.
-Seven "passed" response scores are required to pass the TQE.
+At the annual administration of the TQE in August, students will sit for the examination for a predetermined two half-day period and respond to 10 questions in a closed-notes format.
+Areas covered will include: Assessment; Ethics and Professional Psychology; Psychopathology; Psychotherapy and Behavior Change; Research Design/Research Methods/Statistics.
+Students will be provided with a reading list in March and questions will be drawn from the reading list.